 “Honestly, yoga has never sparked an interest for me.
 I am more of a punching and kicking kind of girl.
 It has always been hard for me to relax.

 I did realize I am a lot stronger than I thought.
 I could hold the poses.
 The things (such as my wrists, my head rushes, the constant tightness in my left hammy… there are more???) that “bother” me during a good lift or kickboxing workout seem to “bother” me holding the poses also.
 BUT my muscles didn’t give out.

 I also found myself sitting a lot straighter in the car ride home and even still aware of it as I am typing this now.
-My 3rd grade teacher would be so happy!
+My 3rd-grade teacher would be so happy!
 I am really glad Mary asked me to go.
-I know I need to try new things and I think with my past (bodybuilding) workouts, it has really took a tole on my body.
+I know I need to try new things and I think with my past (bodybuilding) workouts, it has really taken a toll on my body.
 Bodybuilders do not stretch.
 We may say we do, but we are lying.